karschsp/band-names/BAND-NAMES.md

 * The Independents
 * The Infield Fly Rules
 * The Inside Jokes
+* The Inside Tippers
 * The Insane Asylums
+* The Irish Exits
 * The Iron-Ons
 * The Intelligent Elephants
 * The Jerk Cats